jeffreycwitt/pl339/docs/05-information-as-entropy.md

 In terms of logical "difference" we could think of this 5 as a measure of "difference".
 To communicate a set of 32 requires 5 differences.
 Shannon referred to these difference as "bits".

-Calling these difference "bits" helps us abstract from any particular physical medium and thereby helps us recognize that these bits can be "encoded" or realized in any physical material admits of difference.
+Calling these difference "bits" helps us abstract from any particular physical medium and thereby helps us recognize that these bits can be "encoded" or realized in any physical material that admits of difference.
 Thus 5 stones would work, 5 sticks would work, and of course 5 electrical impulses.
 The letter "a" might be encoded with 4 absences of stone, stick or impulse and 1 presence as 00001 and 'z' could be encoded as the presence of 5 stones, sticks, or impulses as 11111.

 What is critical here is not so much the math but the reduction of information to a new essence.